 If you don’t have a car, you can arrange a tour to Yaxchilán Ruins from Palenque that’s about 3 hours away.

-After visiting the Yaxchilán Mayan ruins, we were making our way towards Palenque while stopping at a few different waterfalls.
+After visiting the Yaxchilán Mayan ruins, we were making our way toward Palenque while stopping at a few different waterfalls.

 The first spot on our “waterfall bucket list” was Las Golondrinas, a beautiful waterfall just an hour away from Yaxchilán Archeological Site.

-The Las Golondrinas waterfall is one of the lesser-known waterfalls in Chiapas for international visitors but highly popular for locals especially for swimming.
+The Las Golondrinas waterfall is one of the lesser-known waterfalls in Chiapas for international visitors but is highly popular among locals, especially for swimming.

 This waterfall is named Golondrinas which in English means “swallows”.
 If you come at the right time during sunset you can see swallow birds fly into the caves behind the waterfalls.